ece396-source-separation/ece396-source-separation.github.io/index.md

 Evidently, not much unmixing was done.

-## Neural Networks for Audio Separation
+### Neural Networks for Audio Separation

 Artificial Neural Networks, or also referred to as neural networks, have proven to be very useful in a wide variety of tasks, including source separation.
 Neural networks, using large amounts of training data, can capture complex relationships that can be used for inference.
 In the case of source separation, a neural network can characterize how much of each audio slice belongs to each speaker.

-Neural networks are not limited in the same way that BSS methods like ICA are - so long as the training data are representative of the testing data, there are fewer limitations on the properties of the original sources or the mixture.
+Neural networks are not limited in the same way that BSS methods like ICA are: so long as the training data are representative of the testing data, there are fewer limitations on the properties of the original sources or the mixture.

 >### _Aside: Spectrograms_
 ><img class="top-image" src="assets/images/spec.png">
 >
 >A commonly used tool in the field of audio processing is the **spectrogram**, which is a 2D representation of an audio signal, generated using a Short Time Fourier Transform (STFT) with frequencies on one axis and time on the other.
 The color of each 'pixel' represents the intensity of a frequency at any given time.
-This transform allows us to see the indicidual frequency components of an sound clip.
+This transform allows us to see the individual frequency components of an sound clip.
 Conventional wisdom always said that spectrograms are _vital_ tools for source separation, as intuitively, separating the frequencies should assist with the separation process.
 >
 > However, in recent literature, it was found that neural networks could achieve very accurate results without performing the time-consuming STFT operation and its inverse.

 We are using the _Convolutional Time Domain Audio Separation Network_ (Conv-TasNet)[^2] architecture, which is a network that operates solely in the time domain (see the appendix for more details), but is still able to produce relatively accurate results.
+We chose this network because we found it to be a fast neural network archictecture that still produced good results: lower latency of this network makes it more amenable to real time separation, even if the network does not achieve state of the art results.

 Let's look at an example of a Conv-TasNet separating audio.